Lambda Stack is all the AI software you need, and it's always up to date

 lambda-deep-learning-customers-2023

-Lambda Stack is both a system wide package, a Dockerfile, and a Docker image.
+Lambda Stack includes a system-wide package, a Dockerfile, and a Docker image

 https://lambdalabs.com/blog/set-up-a-tensorflow-gpu-docker-container-using-lambda-stack-dockerfile/